v-erma99/Vrinda_store_data_analysis_exel_project/README.md

 # Vrinda_store_data_analysis_exel_project
-creating and analyzing of sales report 2022 for the Vrinda store online selling
+creating and analyzing the sales report 2022 for the Vrinda store online selling

 OBJECTIVE Vrinda store wants an annual sales report for 2022 so that Vrinda can understand their customer and grow more sales in 2023

 Sample Question
 1- Compare sales and Orders
-2- which month got the highest sales and order
+2- which month got the highest sales and orders
 3- Who purchased more Men or Women
 4- List the top 5 states that have the most sales
 5- Which channel contributes more
 6- Highest selling category
-7- In this project, I have done data cleaning - Removing null values, Sorting, and filtering Data processing - I have transformed the data to a more usable form, and readability and added new columns for meaningful data Data analysis- here I have created pivot charts and found the sample answers for the annual report and their data visualization Report -In a single worksheet i have used slicer and all charts in single sheets to interacting dashboard
+7- In this project, I have done data cleaning - Removing null values, Sorting, and Filtering Data processing - I have transformed the data to a more usable form, and readability and added new columns for meaningful data Data analysis- here I have created pivot charts and found the sample answers for the annual report and their data visualization Report -In a single worksheet I have used slicer and all charts in single sheets to interacting dashboard

 insight Women are more likely to buy compared to men (~65%)